kyma-project/kyma/docs/backup/03-03-restore-backup.md

 type: Details
 ---

-Restoring a Kyma cluster requires a fresh Kyma installation.
+Restoring a Kyma cluster requires a fresh Kyma installation with the same version you want to restore with.
 As soon as the cluster is up and running, instruct Velero to start the restore process.
-Make sure to restore the system and user Namespaces at the same time so both are in sync.
+Restore the system [backup](assets/system-backup.yaml) followed by user Namespaces [backup](assets/all-backup.yaml).

 Use this command to list available backups: